gylu/videoSceneSearch/README.md

  * Color histogram.
 Because currently, perceptual hash discards all color information as it only quantifies "image frequency" using discrete cosine transform
  * Try Tensor Flow's trained Inception V3
   * Run Inception v3 on each image to get a vector of detected/recognized objects, then do cosine similarity to compare images.
 See here: http://stackoverflow.com/questions/34809795/tensorflow-return-similar-images.
 I briefly attempted this, but it was taking about 5 seconds per image to classify (return the pool_3:0 tensor).
 Other users online have optimized it to about 1 second per image, but since i have ~400k images, this would still take a hundred hours (about a week), and this project is only 4 weeks long
+* Other thoughts
+ * Perhaps use Elastic Search instead of using Spark to do the comparison in attempt to search for the most similar image?
+ * For the batch phase, be able to distributedly process a single video